Our mission is to inspire ocean mapping and deliver a complete seabed map for the benefit of people and the planet.

-Seabed 2030 is a collaborative project between the Nippon Foundation of Japan and the General Bathymetric Chart of the Oceans (GEBCO).
-It aims to bring together all available bathymetric data to produce the definitive map of the world ocean floor by 2030 and make it available to all.
+The Nippon Foundation and the General Bathymetric Chart of the Oceans (GEBCO) formed Seabed 2030 as an ambitious call to action for humanity to mobilise and accelerate efforts to produce a definitive map of our ocean by 2030 and make it available to all.